Starfish-develop/Starfish/docs/grid_tools.rst

 Instruments
 ===========

-In order to take the theoretical synthetic stellar spectra and make meaningful comparisons to actual data, we need to convolve and resample the synthetic spectra to match the format of our data. *Instruments* are a convenience object which store the relevant characteristics of a given instrument.
-These objects will be later passed to methods which convolve raw spectra by the instrumental profile.
+In order to take the theoretical synthetic stellar spectra and make meaningful comparisons to actual data, we need to convolve and resample the synthetic spectra to match the format of our data. ``Instrument`` s are a convenience object which store the relevant characteristics of a given instrument.

 .. inheritance-diagram:: Instrument KPNO TRES Reticon
    :parts: 1